Restless Pursuits

 Takeaways…

-Transportation expenses to and from Cartagena were relatively low.
+Transportation expenses to and from Cartagena were relatively low for us.
 We paid up for a flight from Medellin after our last two bus debacles, but we used their local carrier (Viva Air), and paid less than $100/person for the one-way ticket.
 It was well worth the convenience!

 Day-to-Day Cartagena Costs

 Our day-to-day living costs remained elevated this month.
-The restaurants in Cartagena, similar to Medellin, were incredible, and the prices were extremely approachable.
+The restaurants in Cartagena, similarly to Medellin, are incredible, and the prices are extremely approachable.
 We just couldn’t visit the walled city without partaking in the culinary offerings.

 The colorful streets of the San Diego neighborhood in Cartagena - part of the walking tour - Cartagena costs